The Complete Guide to the Intermediate Spanish Level: Courses, Tips and Inspiration

 And that, my friends, is how you learn intermediate Spanish.

-I have just given you eight intermediate Spanish courses that are completely at your disposal, right this instant.
-And the question I have for you is: Why are you still reading this?
+I’ve just given you eight intermediate Spanish courses that are at your disposal, right this instant.
+The question I have for you now is: Why are you still reading this?

-Go on.
-Off you go with your Spanish course!
+Off you go with your new Spanish learning!